YahyaaMuhamedd/Albtros-Project/Readme.txt

-Translated done for travels and index onlu 23/9/2024
+Translated done for travels and index and Hotels and  transport and about  and safari and sea act and diving on  23/9/2024